jwoglom/pumpX2/README.md

 Currently functions as a basic Android application which pairs to the pump and allows sending read-only message requests and receiving responses about the pump's status and history.
+The Bluetooth protocol parsing code is exported as a library which can be used by other projects.

 [View supported request/response/history log messages][sheet]